bugsbugsbux/notes-on-nix/notes-on-nix.md

   first version used on this machine!
 It is used to set default versions of some packages which write application data and cannot handle upgrading it after being updated to newer versions.
+  To change (upgrade) your current NixOS version see: Channels
 * Mounting should have been configured by `nixos-generate-config` and written to `/mnt/etc/nixos/hardware-configuration.nix`.
 Make sure it is loaded: